cytmike/cytmike.github.io/_posts/2019-09-17-time_series_modeling.markdown

 ![](https://i.imgur.com/HKczOyw.png)
 ![](https://i.imgur.com/6ntU2bo.png)

 The ARIMA model does not have the ability to predict prices going down in this situation.
 I want to try out other time series models in the future and compare the results.
+I think it is possible that time series algorithms have this weakness.
+When prices are going up from 2012 to 2018, no algorithms can predict when prices will drop again.